rogerhu/compsci_guides/Convert-Sorted-Array-to-Binary-Search-Tree.md

 - Could the input array be null or empty?
   - Yep!
 In that case, let’s just return a null reference.
 - Could values be negative?
-  - Yes.
+  - Yes. the node values will range from -100000 to 100000.
 Our solution shouldn’t change because of that.
 - After creating the tree, do we need to verify its height-balanced property?
   - I don’t believe you need to verify it after you make it.
 Rather, your process in generating the tree should guarantee that it should be height-balanced.
 Does that make sense?
+- Will the input list always be sorted?
+  - Yes, the values in the input list will always be sorted in a strictly increasing order

 ```markdown
 HAPPY CASE